terrenjpeterson/caloriecounter/README.md

 It is a combination of the sample utterances and slots that determine which intent the NLU models will invoke.

-Currently, here are the custom slots.
+Currently, here are the custom slots that are used by the intents.
 - FastFoodRestaurants (sample values: Chick-fil-A, McDonald's, Wendy's)
 - FoodType (sample values: Burger, Salad, Chicken)
 - ExtraItems (sample values: Large Fry, Sugar Cookie, Side Salad)